 Emergency contraception consists of taking a pill as soon as possible after having unprotected intercourse.
 They work by delaying the ovaries from releasing an egg.
 The pills are available without a prescription at most drug stores.
 The copper IUD can also be used as a method of emergency contraception and then can continue to be used thereafter for contraception.

-Patients who may benefit from our complex contraception services may have:
+Patients who may benefit from our complex contraception services may be affected by:

 About Women’s Health Institute